BenKarmay/benkarmay.github.io/_posts/2023-02-27-VM-Template-Creation.md

 | UnComment | dynamic_chain |
 | [ProxyList]: Add | socks5  127.0.0.1 9050 |

-# Enable IP forwarding
+# Enable IP Forwarding

-Optional depending on use case and is only advised for specific use cases.
+Optional and only advised for specific use cases.
 Understand the security considerations of enabling this feature.

 Navigate to configuration file **sysctl.conf.**